IBM/CAST/docs/source/csm-integration/Mellanox_and_Infiniband.rst

 .. _CSM Database: https://cast.readthedocs.io/en/latest/csmdb/index.html

 Inventory collection has been modularly developed.
-We seperated the external inventory data collection from the internal CSM Database insertion.
+We separated the external inventory data collection from the internal CSM Database insertion.
 Once data has been collected, you can then insert that collected data into the CSM Database by using a CSM API.
 We do this for ease of future updates, should an external component change the way it collects and presents its data.

 For more information on generic CSM Inventory collection, read this document: ``LINK_TO_CSM_INVENTORY_SECTION``.